medikoo/fs2/README.md

 - **intermediate** - Attempt to create directory with subdirectories in which symlink is expected to be placed if they do not exist
 - **loose** - Do not error if same symlink at path already exists
+- **force** - If there's other file at the path, remove and retry to create symlink

 ### typeByStats(stats) _(fs2/type-by-stats)_